STOP the removal of agricultural land in South Port Kells (9010 192 ST & 19403 88 Ave)

 This is an environmentally sensitive area, so why the discrepancy?
 If someone wants to construct a single family home and there is a creek or agricultural land in close proximity, there are strict rules and regulations.
 Yet developers can build on agricultural land and near/over creeks?
 There is already a lot of industrial development on the other side of the highway (Port Kells North) and it should remain there.
-Port Kells South should remain residential and predominately ALR.
+South Port Kells should remain residential and predominately ALR.
 There is no need to encroach on a sensitive, protected, environmental area.

 Along with signing this petition, PLEASE write letters to the City of Surrey.
-This is TIME SENSITIVE.
-They need input before September 21, 2018.

 City of Surrey Planning and Development